 Buffy nodded quickly.
 "No problem," she said nervously, "I totally forgot about the whole vamp neck thing."
 A vampire's neck was extremely sensitive and in any sort of a sexual context, it was most definitely an erogenous zone.

 Angel surmised, however, that Buffy knew about it because it was a very effective place to wound a vampire.
-I liked that bit, him knowing why she possesses that information, thought it was really fucking cold.
 "That was part of it," he admitted.

 "Part?"
 Buffy asked, confused, turning to face him.
 She had liked her theory: it was nice and neat.

 Angel shrugged, uncertain of how much to divulge.
 "Having someone massage my neck was nice," he said baldly, "but there was more to it than that."

 Buffy was ashamed of herself, but she couldn't quell her curiosity.
 She never had anyone openly respond to her in a sexual manner, and she was dying to know why.
 "How much more?" she asked, mortified at her own aggressiveness.

 Angel smiled with self-deprecation.
 "I'm almost three centuries old, Buffy," he said.
 "I have enough control that simply having someone touch my neck shouldn't give me an erection."

 The pit of Buffy's stomach tingled at his candid, sexually charged words.
 No one had ever spoken to her like that before.
 She was very afraid that she liked it.
 "Then what was it?" she asked, her voice sounding hoarse in her own ears.

 Angel swallowed harshly.
 He had expected her to shy away, to hide behind her innocence.
 Clearly, she wasn't doing that.
 And the sound of her curiosity tinged voice was beginning to elicit the same response that her hands had gotten earlier.